leogasnier/Altinn-Blockchain/README.md

 - npm 5.xx (usually included in node package)

 ## Getting started
+Navigate from the terminal to your project directory.
 Get the baseimage and other images and install the node modules in local:
 ```bash
 npm install
 ```
-Navigate from the terminal to your project directory.
-Cleanup the running containers first.
+Cleanup the running containers and deleted files from previous run.
 ```bash
 ./clean.sh
 ```